-- Network robustness: how is the network able to cope with changes in topology, nodes entering/exiting, channel variability. - Communication performance: in absolute terms and the relative variations with respect to environmental changes (e.g., due to varying oceanographic conditions) and due to the overhead implied by the application of the security features. - Proof of concept of feasibility in using the network also as an integrated part of a wider asset security system, allowing detection and reaction to underwater intrusion events, and effectiveness in commanding AUV missions through the network by the remote C^2 station.
+- Network robustness: how well the network is able to cope with changes in topology, nodes entering/exiting, channel variability. - Communication performance: in absolute terms and the relative variations with respect to environmental changes (e.g., due to varying oceanographic conditions) and due to the overhead implied by the application of the security features. - Proof of concept of feasibility in using the network also as an integrated part of a wider asset security system, allowing detection and reaction to underwater intrusion events, and effectiveness in commanding AUV missions through the network by the remote C2 station.